Morgan Rogers

-Morgan Elliot Rogers (born 26 July 2002) is an English professional footballer who plays as an attacking midfielder or left winger for club Aston Villa and the England national team.
-A versatile player across attacking positions, Rogers is known for his physical strength, attacking runs and ball control.
+Morgan Elliot Rogers (born 26 July 2002) is an English professional footballer who plays as an attacking midfielder or winger for club Chelsea and the England national team.
+A versatile player across attacking positions, Rogers is known for his strength, attacking runs, ability to score from a distance, and ball control.

 Born in Halesowen in the Dudley Metropolitan Borough, Rogers is a product of the West Bromwich Albion academy.
-He signed for Manchester City in 2019, but did not make an appearance for the club, and after loan spells at Lincoln City, Bournemouth and Blackpool, he joined Middlesbrough in 2023.
+He signed for Manchester City in 2019, but did not make an appearance for the club.
+After loan spells at Lincoln City, Bournemouth, and Blackpool, he joined Middlesbrough in 2023.
 After half a season at the club, Rogers signed for Aston Villa for a reported fee of £8 million in 2024.
 Following a breakout season with Villa in which he was named their young player of the season, Rogers won the PFA Young Player of the Year award in 2025.
+In July 2026, he joined Chelsea for a fee of £117 million, a record for an English player.

-Rogers has represented England at all international levels from under 15 to senior level, making his senior international debut in 2024.
+Rogers has represented England at international levels from under-15 to senior, making his senior international debut in 2024.
+In May 2026, he made the squad for the 2026 FIFA World Cup.

 Early life

-Born in Halesowen, Rogers is the middle child in a family of three brothers.
-He attended Colley Lane Primary and Sandwell Academy, and was part of the Sandwell Academy team that won the National Schools Cup in 2017, scoring and assisting in the final.
-Rogers was a childhood West Bromwich Albion fan and a childhood friend of fellow footballer Jude Bellingham.
+Born in Halesowen, Rogers is the middle child in a family of three brothers born to Deborah and Howard Rogers.
+He is of Jamaican descent through his mother.
+He attended Colley Lane Primary and Sandwell Academy, and was part of the Sandwell team that won the National Schools Cup in 2017, scoring and assisting in the final.
+Rogers was a childhood fan of West Bromwich Albion and a childhood friend of fellow footballer Jude Bellingham.